Nozawa Onsen Backcountry Users Guide

 Keep in mind descent safety etiquette.
 For example, the party should not descend at the same time, nor should you cross lines on steep gradients.
 If an avalanche is triggered and all members of a party are engulfed, rescue will become impossible.

-As much as is possible you should stick to your planned route to ensure rescuers search the correct areas, in the event of an accident.
+You should, as much as possible, stick to your planned route to ensure rescuers search the correct areas, in the event of an accident.

 If a ski area has special local rules relating to its terrain and environment, the party should adhere to these rules.